IversionBY/PenetratInfo/README.md

 - [mdk3](https://github.com/wi-fi-analyzer/mdk3-master)

 ## 0X19 After Penetration
+- [LaZagne project](https://github.com/AlessandroZ/LaZagne) is an open source application used to retrieve lots of passwords stored on a local computer.
 - [Phant0m](https://artofpwn.com/phant0m-killing-windows-event-log.html) is a PowerShell script and targets the Windows Event Log Service in Windows operating system.
 - [Elsave](http://www.ibt.ku.dk/jesper/elsave/) is a tool to save and/or clear a NT event log.
 - [Clearlogs](https://github.com/maldevel/clearlogs) Clear All Windows System Logs - AntiForensics